-Power BI pivot table option converts selected rows into columns.
-Let me show you how to create a pivot table or how to convert the unpivoted table into a pivot table in Power BI with an example.
+The Pivot table option converts selected rows into columns.
+Let me show you how to create a pivot table or convert the unpivoted into a pivot table in Power BI with an example.

 How to create a Power BI Pivot Table